Notalib/workshop-containerisation/README.md

 - https://docs.docker.com/guides/dotnet/containerize/
 - https://docs.docker.com/guides/golang/build-images/

+## CLI Demo
+The folder [CLI Demo](./cli-demo) contains examples of using the Docker CLI to quickly spin up containerised apps.

+It also contains a Spring Boot + DB example at [cli-demo/spring-postgres](./cli-demo/spring-postgres) , which can be helpful to investigate.

 ## Assignments

 1. Containerize each app, starting with the lang/tech you feel most comfortable with.
 See TASKS further down in this readme.